This section, MARSEILLES MINIS, has been reorganized and a new 3-card spread has been added at the end of the page. It shows an “All Pip” layout.

 3rd: Adjusting after a life-changing disaster.

 Possible Interpretations: First (a source of inspiration): The people are rising.
 It is important to stay above the petty jabs and destructive antics of those who simply want to cause trouble.
 Stay focussed on your goals and aspirations.
 2nd (a troublesome situation): There will always be those who oppose new and innovative ideas.
 Stay positive, be above the fray, don’t make it part of your life.
-Sometimes traditional attitudes must be overturned (crown is falling upside down) to allow you to follow higher principles that serve the greater good.3rd (a life-changing disaster): Sometimes a disastrous event, can, after the initial shock, be strangely freeing.
+Sometimes traditional attitudes must be overturned (crown is falling upside down) to allow you to follow higher principles that serve the greater good.3rd (a life-changing disaster): Sometimes a disastrous event can, after the initial shock, be strangely freeing.
 It makes you reevaluate what is really important.
 It may even cause a “lightness of being” when you realize that you are no longer bound by the burdens and superficialities of your previous situation.
 In this new reality you are free to choose. ### Posted 5•8•19

+Instructions for reading non-scenic pips (suit cards) are at the top of this page.
 The Commencement Triad relates to a new undertaking in the realm of the suit.
 When, however, you are using the Triadic Tarot, and this card falls upside down, it discourages the start of a new project (at the top it says, ”Not time to begin a new project”).

 Possible Interpretations: The spread begins with The Tower reversed, showing the people rising rather than falling, so although there has been destruction or disillusionment on some level, it is strangely freeing for those involved.
 Card 2 is the Triad of Commencement reversed.
 In the Triadic Tarot, this suggests that there should not be a rush to begin a new project right away.
 It is too soon.
 One needs to take time to think through what has happened and internalize any lessons that may be relevant to the future.
 Card 3 is The Justice which strongly suggests that thoughtful analysis and careful deliberations are in order when considering future options.
 (Note that to the right of the Justice there is a clear sky with birds flying freely.
 Whereas, on the left of the card (her right), rain is falling against the Ace of Rods further reinforcing the suggestion that rushing too quickly into something new would be unwise.
-This is a case where it is fun to see a connection to that side image of the Ace).
+This is a case where it is fun to see a connection to the side image of a pip).

 Was this helpful?
 Feel free to e-mail me: Annette@ArcanaPress.net with your comments. ### Posted 5•15•19